-^{3.} The TIE Approach is specific to Orbix Java.
-If you wish to use only those features defined in the CORBA specification, you should compile the IDL using the -jOMG switch.
+In this code example, imports such as the marker and loader constructors are specific to Orbix Java.
+To generate code that uses only those features defined in the CORBA specification, compile the IDL using the -jowg switch.

 A sample class, that implements the IDL interface account could contain code similar to the following: